centro/transis/README.md

 As you can see above, the default `Transis.Object` constructor takes an object mapping prop keys to values.
 Any key in the given object that matches a defined prop will be set by the constructor.

-What sets props apart from normal javascript properties is their ability to be observed.
+What sets props apart from normal JavaScript properties is their ability to be observed.
 Observers can be attached using the `Transis.Object#on` method:

 ```javascript